 Conservation Lower Zambezi

 Conservation Lower Zambezi has been working in the park and the Game Management Area since1994.
 They started off with an old land rover which carried out patrols on the lookout for poachers.
 These operations were totally funded by the lodge owners in Lower Zambezi.
-Since those early days, many overseas charities have come in to assist the operations and now Conservation Lower Zambezi has a solid foundation.
-Although they still carry out anti-poaching their focus has diversifed and they have become a multi-pronged organisation.
+Since those early days, many overseas charities have joined the tour operators to assist the operations and now Conservation Lower Zambezi has a solid foundation.
+Although they still carry out anti-poaching their focus has diversified and they have become a multi-pronged organisation.